elgeeko1/roon-server-docker/README.md

   elgeeko/roon-server
 ```

+#### Run host container (with support for local audio)

-With support for USB DACs or other sound devices connected to the Roon server:
+Run the host container with support for USB DACs or other sound devices connected to the Roon server:

 ```bash
 AUDIO_GID=$(getent group audio | cut -d: -f3)